linux-system-roles/firewall/README.md

 ### zone

 Name of the zone that should be modified.
-The zone parameter is only supported with firewalld.
-If it is not set for firewalld, the default zone will be used.
-It will have an effect on these parameters: `service`, `port` and `forward_port` without a given interface or MAC address.
+If it is not set, the default zone will be used.
+It will have an effect on these parameters: `service`, `port` and `forward_port`.

 ```
 zone: 'public'